Prenetics/engineering/README.md

 * Experience in or understanding of CI/ CD
 * Experience in or understanding of Agile methodologies

-We expect you to possess both the general technical skills and one of the web and backend specific technical skills.
+We expect you to possess general technical skills as well as one or more of the web, backend and mobile specific technical skills.

 ### Web
 * Experience with building and operating consumer-facing web applications